-12However, these are only self-reports.
+- 12. However, these are only self-reports.
 Further, our last follow up was near the end of the academic year, and many students will take the SAT in their senior year.
 Thus, we may only be capturing that students take it sooner, or perhaps more times, rather than whether they will ever take it.
 However, both of these outcomes may still be potentially valuable for the student.
-Separately, we verify that access to the course has effects on test-taking behavior by comparing these outcomes among students randomly assigned to the low and high probability of winning the package, as well by comparing lottery winners and losers.

-13Note also in particular the contrast to Spence's (1973) model of signaling, where the desire to signal ability (to employers) leads to greater human capital investments.
+Separately, we verify that access to the course has effects on test-taking behaviour by comparing these outcomes among students randomly assigned to the low and high probability of winning the package, as well by comparing lottery winners and losers. - 13.
+Note also in particular the contrast to Spence's (1973) model of signalling, where the desire to signal ability (to employers) leads to greater human capital investments.
 Our model suggests the desire to signal ability (to peers) leads some individuals to reduce human capital investments.
-Related, in the context of social learning, Chandrasekhar et al. (2016) consider whether some agents may be reluctant to ask questions or otherwise seek information from others because doing so may signal low skill.

-14In fact, the desire to be considered smart may be a more prevalent norm, and it is the unfortunate and unique circumstances of the "Acting White" phenomenon that represent the exception, with a particularly strong, counter-vailing concern with signaling a high social type overcoming this desire.
+Related, in the context of social learning, Chandrasekhar et al. (2016) consider whether some agents may be reluctant to ask questions or otherwise seek information from others because doing so may signal low skill. - 14.
+In fact, the desire to be considered smart may be a more prevalent norm, and it is the unfortunate and unique circumstances of the "Acting White" phenomenon that represent the exception, with a particularly strong, countervailing concern with signalling a high social type overcoming this desire. - 15.
+Beyond those examples already given (asking or answering questions in class; joining in class discussions; participating in group or team assignments; joining a study group), others include: making a presentation in front of the class; attending extra help or review sessions; or joining an academic club (e.g. physics, debate or Model U.N.).
+When class participation is mandatory or "cold calling" is practiced, just attending class risks exposing one's ability.

-15Beyond those examples already given (asking or answering questions in class; joining in class discussions; parvaluable educational efforts due to this image concern.16 This in turn could have big impacts on performance and ultimate educational attainment.
-For example, choosing not to ask a question in class when one doesn't understand the material (or not speaking up when the teacher asks if everyone understood the material) can cause students to fall far behind, particularly when lessons are cumulative and there are few outside opportunities or resources for additional help.17
+valuable educational efforts due to this image concern.
+This in turn could have big impacts on performance and ultimate educational attainment.
+For example, choosing not to ask a question in class when one does not understand the material (or not speaking up when the teacher asks if everyone understood the material) can cause students to fall far behind, particularly when lessons are cumulative and there are few outside opportunities or resources for additional help.